EVPN-VXLAN Configuration

 RSVDC-FB1-LF1-2 | Leaf | Fabric #1, VSX Leaf Pair #1, Member #2 |

 The Guided Setup prompts for a Name Prefix on some steps.
-Name prefixes are logical names used within the AFC.
+Name prefixes are logical names used within Fabric Composer.
 Choose a descriptive name to make it easy to monitor, edit, and execute operations.
 The procedures below include examples of effective names that can be used.

 Underlay Connectivity and Addressing

-Point-to-point connections between spine-and-leaf switches are discovered and automatically configured for IP connectivity using /31 subnets within a single network range.
-AFC supports addressing up to 128 links inside a fabric using a /24 subnet mask.
+Point-to-point connections between spine-and-leaf switches are discovered and configured automatically for IP connectivity using /31 subnets within a single network range.
+Fabric Composer supports addressing up to 128 links inside a fabric using a /24 subnet mask.
 The maximum number of links on a fabric is determined by the aggregate port count of the spine switches.

 Another network range is provided to create: